-Sarah Kliff is an investigative reporter with The New York Times.
+Sarah Kliff is an Investigations and Health Policy Reporter with The New York Times.

 She was previously a senior policy correspondent at Vox.com, where she focused on the Republicans' effort to repeal Obamacare — and what that will mean for the millions of Americans who rely on the law for coverage.
 At Vox, she was also a co-host of The Weeds, a policy podcast with Ezra Klein and Matt Yglesias.